IvanMontillaM/YapKeep/README.md

 # YapKeep
-Telegram bot that forward messages on a separate chat (channel, group or account).
+Telegram bot that forwards messages to a separate chat (channel, group or account).

 Intended to keep evidence when scammers edit or delete messages.
 Anti-gaslighting tool.